ngoctd314/me/content/posts/concurrency pattern: fan-in fan-out.md

 The property of order-independence is important because you have no guarantee in what order concurrent copies of your stage will run, nor in what order they will return.

+Multiple functions can be read from the same channel until that channel is closed; this is called fan-out.
+This provides a way to distribute work amongst a group of workers to parallelize CPU use and I/O.

 ## Fan in

 Fan-in is a term to describe the process of combining multiple results into one channel.